sk5268/Gemini_Xtention/README.md

-# 🚀 Gemini_Xtention
+# 🚀 Gemini_Xtension

 **✨ YouTube Video Summarizer Using Google Gemini ✨**

-##### Gemini_Xtention is a powerful browser extension that helps you analyze and summarize all information from any YouTube video using Google Gemini.
+##### Gemini_Xtension is a powerful browser extension that helps you analyze and summarize all information from any YouTube video using Google Gemini.
 No API keys required, no configuration needed !!
 Just Plug & Play...
 ---

 ## 💡 Motivation

 Manually copying the YouTube URL, opening Gemini, pasting the link, and asking it to summarize is repetitive and cumbersome.
-**Gemini_Xtention automates this entire process**—saving you time and effort with just a click or right-click!
+**Gemini_Xtension automates this entire process**—saving you time and effort with just a click or right-click!

 ---